Gal1997/Gal1997/README.md

 ---

 > “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House :D
+When you have to explain it, it’s bad.” – Cory House ;)

----

-Thanks for dropping by! 🌟